"""Utility functions for reference frames, vectors, and matrix algebra."""

 def show_vector(dcm: ndarray, arr: ndarray) -> ndarray:

-Returns the coordinates of a single or multiple vectors in a frame specified
+"""Return the coordinates of a single or multiple vectors in a frame.

 - a single (1d) vector and a single (2d) dcm matrix (trivial case)